aleph2c/miros/doc/reading_diagrams.rst

 So what does this board game look like?
 Well, it looks kind of like a bunch of rounded rectangles connected with arrows.
 The arrows have signal names painted on them to describe paths that certain marbles can follow and the rounded rectangles are called states.
-Think of the arrows on the board as a groove that a marble can roll upon.
-But, only a marble with a name that matches the arrow name can roll upon that arrow.
-You can put code on an arrow which will run when a marble rolls over it.

 All the states have names, and a state can be within another state.
-As the different players play the game, the common piece is moved around the board, coming to rest within one of the states.
+As the different players play the game, the common pieces are moved around the board, coming to rest within one of the states.
 This is called the resting state.

 The rules are pretty straightforward, but who wants to read a rulebook anyway?